 Intimacy is going to be different for a while, as well.
 Take the time to tell your spouse how much they mean to you.
 Hold their hand for a minute, or pat their back as you walk by.
 Small gestures of love can have a big impact on both of you.

 - For the first 2-3 months, don’t worry about schedules or sleeping patterns.
 Just Snuggle, snuggle, snuggle!

 - Pack snacks for you in the diaper bag whenever you go out.

 - When you get a chance to cook something, make double and freeze half for those times you don’t have time or want to cook.

 - All babies are different, don’t get caught up in comparing milestones.

-- Be patient with yourself and allow yourself time to adjust to your new role.
+- Be patient with yourself and allow yourself time to adjust to your new role with a new baby.

 - Read about the advice I wish I knew as a first-time mom.

 - Ice your perineum every few hours for the first couple of days at least.